tbroadley/github-spellcheck-cli/README.md

 - Ignores `inline code` and tables
 - Transforms [Gemoji](https://github.com/wooorm/gemoji) into Unicode emoji, so that emoji names like `:octocat:` aren't spellchecked

+### Frontmatter

+Spellchecker CLI can parse Markdown frontmatter when the `frontmatter` plugin is used.
+The `--frontmatter-keys` option can be used to specify a list of top-level keys to extract from the frontmatter.
+Other top-level keys will be ignored.
+This is useful for spellchecking only certain parts of the frontmatter.

 ## Development